dalcantara7/openclass_prize/README.md

 The data used for training can be accessed [here](https://github.com/ua-ling-439-spring-2020/final-project-dalcantara7/blob/master/code/openclass_prize.train)

+# Leaderboard Identification

+On the OpenClass leaderboard the team name I used was __"I guess this'll work"__

 # Code

 To run the run_model.py script which will train a model and print out the F1 score, run the installation line below (to build the docker file) and then run the following command.